Sonya Barlow

-Sonya Barlow (born 1992), is a Pakistani born British entrepreneur.
-She is also a motivational speaker and diversity business coach.
-She is the founder and CEO of the Like Minded Females (LMF) Network, a diversity, equity and inclusion (DEI) consultancy and careers platform.
+Sonya Barlow (born 1992) is a British technology entrepreneur, author, and broadcaster.
+She is the founder and chief executive officer of the Like Minded Females (LMF) Network, a careers platform and diversity, equity and inclusion consultancy.

-Barlow is also the former host of the BBC Asian Network’s The Everyday Hustle, which won Best Radio Show in 2022 and author of the book Unprepared to Entrepreneur.
+Barlow was born in Pakistan and raised in England.
+She studied business at Bayes Business School and graduated in 2015.
+She is a former presenter on the BBC Asian Network, where she hosted The Everyday Hustle, which won Best Radio Show at the Asian Media Awards in 2022.

+She is the author of Unprepared to Entrepreneur, which was runner-up at the Business Book Awards in 2023.
+In 2025, she announced a second business book with Bloomsbury, focusing on the future of work, business networking, and human relationships in the digital era.

 Early life and education

 Sonya Barlow was born in October 1992 in Pakistan.
 She moved to England at the age of three and grew up in Langley, Berkshire (UK).
 She attended Herschel Grammar School before studying at Bayes Business School, where she earned a Bachelor of Science in Business Studies in 2015.
 She also studied communication at Luis University in Rome during her placement year.

 Career

-After graduating, Sonya Barlow began her career in technology as a data analyst, working with companies including Dunnhumby, O2, Lloyds Banking Group, and Volkswagen on projects related to big data, financial technology, and digitalization.
-During this period, she identified a lack of representation and community for women and minority professionals in technology, which later inspired her to found her own organisation.
+After graduating, Barlow began her career in the technology sector as a data analyst.
+She worked on projects related to big data, financial technology, and digital transformation with organisations including Dunnhumby, O2, Lloyds Banking Group, and Volkswagen.
+During this period, she has spoken publicly about a lack of representation and accessible professional networks for women and minority professionals in the technology industry, which later influenced her decision to establish her own organisation.

-In 2017, Barlow received the Rising Star Award from We Are The City Hub in the Sales category.
-The following year, she founded the Like Minded Females (LMF) Network, serving as its CEO.
-Her contributions led to recognition as one of the Most Influential Women in Tech by Computer Weekly and as a Women in Software Changemaker by Makers and Google.
-In 2020, she was awarded the Marie Claire Future Shapers Award in the Tech Innovator category and was named among the Top 50 BAME Entrepreneurs.
+In 2017, Barlow received the Rising Star Award from We Are The City in the Sales category.
+In 2018, she founded the Like Minded Females (LMF) Network and became its chief executive officer.
+Her work has since been recognised by industry organisations, including being named one of the Most Influential Women in Tech by Computer Weekly and a Women in Software Changemaker by Makers and Google.

-Barlow has delivered two TED talks, How Technology Can Build Communities and Failure Comes Before Resilience.
-In 2019, she spoke at Big Data LDN.
-In 2020, she was included in the Inspiring Fifty Europe list, recognizing women distinguished in the technology sector.
+Barlow has delivered two TED talks, including Failure Comes Before Resilience (2020).
+She has also spoken at industry events such as Big Data LDN and was included in the Inspiring Fifty Europe list in 2020, recognising women in the technology sector.

-In 2021, she collaborated with Rens Original to write, direct, and produce the short film I’m Done, in celebration of International Women’s Day.
-She also launched the podcast Strategically Winging It in 2020 and has contributed articles on technology, diversity, and community to Metro UK and Unfold.
+In 2021, Barlow collaborated with Rens Original to write, direct, and produce the short film I’m Done, released to mark International Women's Day.

+Barlow launched the podcast Strategically Winging It in 2020, later renamed The Sonya Barlow Show.
+She has contributed commentary and opinion pieces on technology, careers, and diversity to publications including Metro UK, the BBC, The Guardian, and LinkedIn.

-In 2021, Barlow published a book, Unprepared to Entrepreneur: A Method to the Madness of Starting Your Own Business, which examines myths that discourage entrepreneurship.
-She also hosted the BBC Asian Network’s The Everyday Hustle, which won Best Radio Show by Asian Media Awards in 2022, she left the Show in 2024.
+In 2021, she published her first book, Unprepared to Entrepreneur: A Method to the Madness of Starting Your Own Business, which explores barriers to entrepreneurship.
+She also hosted the BBC Asian Network programme The Everyday Hustle, which won Best Radio Show at the Asian Media Awards in 2022.
+She departed the programme in 2024 following schedule changes at the network.